OctoConsulting/keip/keip-container-archetype/README.md

                        -Dversion=0.1.0-SNAPSHOT
 ```

-4. change the new directory: `cd rocket-skis`
+4. change to the new directory: `cd rocket-skis`
 5. edit the `pom.xml` file to include any dependencies required for your project or remove those that aren't required.
 6. build the container: `mvn clean install`